-Finally, during 2019, the DW Program continued to partner with the DEC Contaminated Sites Program (CS Program) and the state Department of Health and Social Services (HSS) to respond to discoveries of Per-and polyfluoralkyl substances (PFAS) in drinking water sources in multiple communities in Alaska.
-We are currently responding to occurrences in public water systems over the EPA Lifetime Health Advisory (LHA) level in Fairbanks, Moose Creek, Barrow, King Salmon, Dillingham, Gustavus, Yakutat and North Pole.
-The response effort has required a significant amount of staff time to provide source water reviews, technical assistance, review engineering plans for treatment of PFAS in public water systems and attend public meetings to inform the public of the risks associated with PFAS in drinking water.
+Finally, during 2020, the DW Program continued to partner with the DEC Contaminated Sites Program (CS Program) and the state Department of Health and Social Services (HSS) to respond to discoveries of Per-and polyfluoralkyl substances (PFAS) in drinking water sources in multiple communities in Alaska.
+We are currently responding to occurrences in PWSs over the EPA Lifetime Health Advisory (LHA) level in King Salmon, Dillingham, Gustavus, and Yakutat.
+The response effort has required a significant amount of staff time to provide source water reviews, technical assistance, review engineering plans for treatment of PFAS in PWSs and attend public meetings to inform the public of the risks associated with PFAS in drinking water.
 The state is in the process of sampling public and private wells in the areas around state-owned airports where PFAS containing firefighting foams have been used.
-We anticipate that more DW Program staff time will be devoted to response efforts in 2020 as we continue to discover more affected sites throughout the state.
-For more information about the PFAS in Alaska, please visit the webpage located at http://dec.alaska.gov/spar/csp/pfas/.
+We anticipate that more DW Program staff time will be devoted to response efforts in 2021 as we continue to discover more affected sites throughout the state.